jsminet/js-docker/README.md

 - `some-jasperserver-log` is the name of the new data volume for log storage
 - `some-jasperserver` is the name of the new JasperReports Server container
-- `jasperserver-pro:X.X.X`  is the image name and version tag for your build.
+- `jasperserver-cp:X.X.X`  is the image name and version tag for your build.
 This image will be used to create containers
 - Database settings should be modified for your setup

 Note that docker containers do not have separate logs.
 All information is logged via the driver or application.
-In the case of the JasperReports Server container, the main log is output by Tomcat to the docker-engine via the logging driver, and the application log specific to JasperReports Server is output to `some-jasperserver-log:/usr/local/tomcat/webapps/jasperserver-pro/WEB-INF/logs`
+In the case of the JasperReports Server container, the main log is output by Tomcat to the docker-engine via the logging driver, and the application log specific to JasperReports Server is output to `some-jasperserver-log:/usr/local/tomcat/webapps/jasperserver-cp/WEB-INF/logs`

 ## Logging in to JasperReports Server